 Can I use a family member for child care?

 The biological parent of the child needing the childcare benefit cannot be used as a child care provider.
 Depending on the state in which the care is provided; other blood relatives may be used.
 Some states allow a relative to serve as an approved provider and some states do not.
-Please note, providers may not live in the same household as the member and child.
+Please note: regardless of state, providers may not live in the same household as the member and child.
 All childcare providers must be at least 18 years of age to be eligible to participate in the AmeriCorps Child Care program.
 Please call 1-855-886-0687 about your options for child care.

 Do I have the option of in-home care?

 Contact GAP Solutions to find out if your State CCDF Plan grants you the option of in-home care.

 I have a child with special needs that needs full time care while I am serving for AmeriCorps; am I eligible for the benefit?